-Definition: Partnership is a model of business in which pair of individuals unite their hands to distribute profits of a business incorporated by them based on agreement.
+Definition: Partnership is a type of business in which two or more individuals combines their hands to perform an activity and distribute its profits and losses.
+It constitutes an agreement known as a partnership deed.
 The Indian Partnership Act,1932 regulate evolution and administration of partnership firms.

 - Characteristics of Partnership

 - Disadvantages of Partnership

 Following are some of the types of partnership:

 - Partnership at Will: In this type of partnership no fixed duration is mentioned in the partnership deed for the termination.
 It is completely based on the will of the partners how long they want to continue the partnership.
 Any of the partners can leave such a partnership just by giving notice to the firm and is not bound to continue a partnership.

 - Particular Partnership: This type of partnership is constituted for a specific project, and after completion of the project, it automatically gets terminated.
 These type of partnerships are generally for short-term.

 - General Partnership: In this type of partnership all the partners has a right to participate in the decisions of the management.
 However, the liabilities of the partners are unlimited, i.e., all the partnership becomes personally liable for fulfilling the debts of the creditors if the assets of the company are not enough for fulfilling such debts.
 Such partnership automatically gets terminated if either of the partners dies or becomes insolvent, and it is optional to get registered such type of partnership.

 - Limited Partnership: In this partnership liabilities of all the other partners are limited except one partner who has unlimited liability, and such partnership does not get terminated even after the death or insolvency of any of the partners.
 However, it is mandatory to get registered for such type of partnership.

 What is a Partnership Deed?